-The information contained herein is provided "as is" and u-blox assumes no liability for the use of the information.
-No warranty, either express or implied, is given with respect to, including but not limited to, the accuracy, correctness, reliability and fitness for a particular purpose of the information.
-This document may be revised by u-blox at any time.
-For most recent documents, please visit www.u blox.com.
+The information contained herein is provided "as is" and u-blox assumes no liability for its use.
+No warranty, either express or implied, is given, including but not limited to, with respect to the accuracy, correctness, reliability and fitness for a particular purpose of the information.
+This document may be revised by u-blox at any time without notice.
+For the most recent documents, visit www.u-blox.com.

-Copyright © 2020, u-blox AG.
+Copyright © 2021, u-blox AG.